marfawilson/sakura_sips/README.md

 ### Currently Focused On:
 + Getting reacquainted with Javascript
 + Semantically authored HTML
-+ Using CSS to it's full potential
++ Using CSS to its full potential

 ### Future Additions:
 + Javascript functionality